-Each person is different when it comes to their reasons for their deciding to go into a long-distance relationship can be an even bigger ordeal.
+Each person is different when it comes to their reasons for their decision to not be in a long-distance relationship.

 Whatever his reasons were they should not matter now because he made up his mind and you should not let it eat you up inside.

 Some people are not equipped to handle the challenges that come with a long-distance relationship.
 All relationships have challenges, but when it comes to long-distance relationships, they have special challenges.